oktadev/okta-blog/_source/_posts/2023-03-22-stepup-okta.md

 * Currently WIC supports a pre-defined [list](https://developer.okta.com/docs/guides/step-up-authentication/main/#predefined-parameter-values) of `acr_values`.
 These values are mapped to assurance levels supported in WIC [authentication policies](https://help.okta.com/oie/en-us/Content/Topics/identity-engine/policies/about-app-sign-on-policies.htm).

-* The non-Okta specific defined values such as `phr` and `phrh` are taken from [this](https://openid.net/specs/openid-connect-eap-acr-values-1_0.html#OpenID.PAPE) OIDC spec.
+* The non-Okta-specific defined values such as `phr` and `phrh` are taken from [this](https://openid.net/specs/openid-connect-eap-acr-values-1_0.html#OpenID.PAPE) OIDC spec.

-* The following guide explains the capability in more details - [Guide](https://developer.okta.com/docs/guides/step-up-authentication/main/)
+* [This guide](https://developer.okta.com/docs/guides/step-up-authentication/main/) explains the capability in more detail.

 * **Limitation**: Currently it is not possible to define custom `acr_values`